 NordVPN's H.Q.s are located in Panama, a privacy-friendly country.
 Panama has extensive legislation regulating offshore jurisdiction.
 Its constitution, judicial code, and criminal code have several articles that guarantee privacy and protection of personal data for its citizens and foreigners.
 Panama has also signed international covenants to protect the right to privacy.

 NordVPN can preserve your private data and information even if it receives a legal request from any government agency.
-Meanwhile, the no-log policy and in-memory server mean that NordVPN does not have any data other than your NordVPN account information, to begin with.
+Meanwhile, the no-log policy and in-memory server mean that NordVPN does not have any data other than your NordVPN account information.
 This is great for any user that aims toward privacy.

 I think it's fair to say that Panama is a great country to hide things (e.g., The notorious Panama Papers) and one of the most privacy-friendly countries around the globe.